Pavlo0964/Ticket-App2/Ticket_App/README.md

 **1.3 For Android ** \
- Open Android folder in android studio and wait for build to download all dependencies
+ Open Android folder in Android Studio and wait for build to download all dependencies.

 **2. Run**